hanecakr/forests2heritage/Session_6.Rmd

 # Session 6: Novel methods for dating and provenance analysis {.unnumbered}

-## S6-O-001 (remote) {.unnumbered}
+## S6-O-001 {.unnumbered}

 **Isotope dendrochronology in New Zealand**

-Gretel Boswijk^1^, Neil Loader^2^, Giles Young^2,3^, Alan Hogg^4^
+Gretel Boswijk^1^, Neil Loader^2^, Giles Young^2,\ 3^, Alan Hogg^4^

 *^1^ School of Environment Te Kura Taiao, University of Auckland Waipapa Taumata Rau, New Zeeland. ^2^ Department of Geography, Swansea University Prifysgol Abertawe, Wales. ^3^ Natural Resources Finland (LUKE), Helsinki, Norway. ^4^ Te Aka Mātuatua School of Science, University of Waikato Te Whare Wānanga o Waikato, New Zeeland.*

 <g.boswijk@auckland.ac.nz>

 Ring-width dendrochronology has enabled the development of precise chronology in Aotearoa New Zealand.
-Whilst much of this work has focussed on kauri (Agathis australis) from the upper North Island, other species such as matai (Prumnopitys taxifolia), miro (P. ferruginea), and totara (Podocarpus totara) are also present in the environment as living trees, as conserved artefacts (taonga), or in the archaeological record.
+Whilst much of this work has focussed on kauri (*Agathis australis*) from the upper North Island, other species such as matai (*Prumnopitys taxifolia*), miro (*P. ferruginea*), and totara (*Podocarpus totara*) are also present in the environment as living trees, as conserved artefacts (taonga), or in the archaeological record.
 Unfortunately, inter-species dating using existing kauri chronologies has so far proved unsuccessful, so the development of well-replicated tree-ring chronologies for these species, which are also long-lived and have national coverage would represent an important step in understanding the socio-cultural and environmental histories of these islands.
 Despite the optimism of early researchers, recent analysis of ring-width variability in matai and miro has shown these species to be very challenging for ring-width dendrochronology.
 Analysis of the chemical (stable isotope) composition of tree-rings may however provide an alternative approach to support chronology building and precision dating for these species.
 This paper presents initial proof-of-concept for the further investigation and development of isotope dendrochronology in New Zealand.

-## S6-O-002 (remote) {.unnumbered}
+## S6-O-002 {.unnumbered}

 **Solar bursts recorded in tree rings**